Invited Speaker

 Assoc.
 Prof. Young-Ki Kim

-Pohang University of Science and Technology, Republic of Korea
+Pohang University of Science and Technology, South Korea

 Young-Ki Kim is currently Associate Professor in the Department of Chemical Engineering at Pohang University of Science and Technology (POSTECH), Republic of Korea.
 He received BSc degree in Physics at Korea University (2007) and MSE at Hanyang University (2009), Korea.
 He then received his PhD (2015) in Chemical Physics from Liquid Crystal Institute at Kent State University under the supervision of Prof. Oleg D. Lavrentovich.
 Prior to joining POSTECH, he had worked as a postdoctoral associate in the laboratory of Prof. Nicholas L. Abbott in the Department of Chemical Engineering at University of Wisconsin-Madison (2015–2018) and Cornell University (2018–2019).
 His research focuses on the design of functional materials using liquid crystallinity for a variety of applications including drug delivery systems, chemical/bio sensors, micro-robot, and electro-optical devices.
 Prof. Kim has published over 60 papers in peer-reviewed journals including Nature, Science, Advanced Materials, Nature Communications, and Physical Review Letters.